guozhenlin/Ecommistry/README.md

 You can download as "zip" file and unzip Ecommistry ProductList extension or clone this repository by the following commands:

-Use SSH: git clone git@github.com:/x.git
+Use SSH: git clone git@github.com:guozhenlin/Ecommistry.git

-Use HTTPS: git clone https://github.com/x.git
+Use HTTPS: git clone https://github.com/guozhenlin/Ecommistry.git

 When you have completed, you will have a folder containing all files of this extension.
-Then, please create the folder <strong>app/code/Ecommistry/Productlist</strong> and copy all files which you have downloaded to that folder.
+Then, please create the folder <strong>app/code/Ecommistry/Productlist</strong> and copy specific files to that folder.

  After that, please uploaded the <strong>app</strong> folder to your Magento 2 root folder.